reviews

 When Kent delivered the pinnacle in their guitar-driven period with ‘Du & jag döden’ (2005) they started developing themselves in a more sophisticated manor where more emphasis is on synths and keyboards and on the production.
 This gave the last two album ‘Tillbaka till samtiden’ (2007) and ‘Röd’ (2009) a bit of an Eighties Depeche Mode feel.
 Great albums but the band’s electronic explorations did not always fall well with the old fans who fancied them old guitar songs.
 But apparently it does work inspiring for Joakim and his gang because already six months after ‘Röd’ they release the album ‘En plats i solen’ (A Place in the Sun).
 And what a brilliant album it is.
 Teaming up again with producer Stefan Boman who worked with the band on Du & jag döden (2005) the album sees a combination of their recent albums with their old work.
 Opener ‘Glasäpplen’ starts with acoustic guitars, while slowly opening up with light and airy strings, and gradually turning into a driving synth driven pop song (didn’t I tell you they’d try to combine two worlds).
 But the album really kicks of with the song ‘Ismael’.
 Co-produced by Danish producer Jon " Joshua " Schumann (know from his work with Mew) it does sound like Joakim got inspired by a lost ‘Flock of seagulls’ track (remember them?)
 I just love it when the song reaches the chorus and the guitars and piano drive the song to a higher lever: “I see a future where / I could be something big / So blow a kiss and fill my quota / When you think loud / And scream silent / And holding your breath through the monologue / As written for your inner voice / You sounded exactly like Ismael / Do you remember Ismael / I am your Ismael”.

 This could be thé summerhit for me if it wasn’t for the next track ‘Skisser för Sommaren’ (Sketches for the summer) with its catchy ‘la, la la/ Please say it again / And say it again’ chorus.
 You feel that Kent is on a roll here.
 But the album kicks back with ‘Ärlighet Respekt Kärlek’ and ‘Varje gång du möter min blick’.
 The band had the idea to record this album in as short a time as possible to keep the songs fresh and not over-produced.
 Exactly what causes these two songs to sound a bit demo-like and you miss that finesse that the start of the album does have.
 Luckily the band catches itself with ‘Ensam lång väg hem’ and is back on the right track with the single ‘Gamla Ullevi’ (Think of you).
 All Latin beats, synths flutes and good guitar riffs they show their craftsmanship: “Give me a new drug that takes me somewhere / I need new medicine and a new country / When I said I was happy and free it was a false alarm, false advertising”.
 With ‘Minimal’’, starting as a simple sounding ballad , without too many frills but by 1:22 minutes turning into a electronica driven anthem, and ‘Passage Rare’, a duet with Rebecka Törnquist complete with high-flown strings, the album comes to a close.
-Four stars…well deserved..,super Europopmusic-album.
+Five stars…well deserved..,super Europopmusic-album.

 >> Back to list of reviews